 Add the lid, close the valve and switch from saute to soup.
 Then follow the remaining directions like above.

 The biggest down fall of the Instant Pot is that seal.
 Anything you cook in the Instant Pot the smell will just stick to that seal.
 I’ve been working on a few ways to try to minimize the smell on the seal.
 While it doesn’t completely rid it I found it helped a little bit.

 Try rubbing a baking soda paste on it a couple of times and soaking it in hot soapy water.
-If all else fails and you just can’t stand the smell anymore, get new Instant Pot seals here.
+If all else fails and you just can’t stand the smell anymore, get new Instant Pot seals for cheap here.